The Horror of Kristi Noem

 The Guardian description is not the full passage from Noem’s book, but it appears Noem just snaps.
 She drags Cricket to a gravel pit, oblivious to workers around her watching and just before her children would arrive home from school, and puts a shell into Cricket’s head.

-But then, Noem is still so angry, she decides to kill a goat that offended her.
-Did she have a double barrel shotgon, finish Cricket off with one shot and then was so enraged still that the goat needed scapegoating with the remaining shell?
-Specifics are not clear in the Guardian piece, but this was all an impulsive act, considering she needed to run back to her truck for more shells to finish off the goat who survived the first blast.
+But then, Noem is still so angry she decides to kill a goat that offended her.
+Did she have a double-barrel shotgun, finish Cricket off with one shot, and then feel so enraged still that the goat needed scapegoating with the remaining shell?
+Specifics are not clear in the Guardian piece, but this was all an impulsive act, considering she needed to run back to her truck for more shells to finish off the goat, who survived the first blast.

-Noem’s act was impulsive violence, not a considered decision of any animal’s fate a rancher would make.
-And, if one considers governing a country, this is the most unsettling aspect of the Cricket story—spree killing animals in a fit of rage because of a narcissistic wound.
-So who would want Noem anywhere near possibly being one heartbeat away from the nuclear button if a young poorly-trained errant dog sets her off for a shotgun and blood, with no care who sees it or what may happen afterwards.
+Noem’s act was impulsive violence, not a considered decision regarding an animal’s fate that a rancher would make.
+And, if one considers governing a country, this is the most unsettling aspect of the Cricket story—spree-killing animals in a fit of rage because of a narcissistic wound.
+Who would want Noem anywhere near possibly being one heartbeat away from the nuclear button if a young, poorly trained, errant dog sets her off for a shotgun and blood, with no care who sees it or what may happen afterward?

 The Horror of the GOP Story

-What is nearly the horror of Noem’s violent narcissistic fascistic rages is that she and those around her considered Cricket’s killing a good story for her vice-president audition book.
-Noem did not just self-publish a piece through Amazon while wearing a tin foil hat.
+What is nearly the horror of Noem’s violent narcissistic fascistic rages is that she and those around her considered Cricket’s killing a good story for her vice-presidential audition book.
+Noem did not just self-publish a piece through Amazon while wearing a tinfoil hat.
 She had ghostwriters, editors, political consultants, kitchen cabinet, all sorts of folks who saw this pre-publication.
 I doubt Noem stood alone against a sea of advice from others to kill the story.
-No, there was a consensus among people in her orbit that this was a story to impress Trump and his immediate circle by telling
+No, there was a consensus among people in her orbit that telling this story would impress Trump and his immediate circle.

 Noem has spent time with Trump.
 Her close advisors have done the same.
 They all understand cruelty delights Trump.
 They all feel the GOP gravity well, a pull of power for personal gain, expressed through domination of others for simply being other, to build the kleptocracy of Trump’s dreams.
 Government for Republicans does not exist to expand the common good, but instead to squeeze it dry.
 Or, for Noem, shoot the common good in its head.